vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 ![Controller status](img/tko-on-vsphere/17.ALB-cluster.png)

-**Note:** In the following tasks, all NSX Advanced Load Balancer configurations are done by connecting to the NSX ALB Controller Cluster IP/FQDN.
+> **Note** In the following tasks, all NSX Advanced Load Balancer configurations are done by connecting to the NSX ALB Controller Cluster IP/FQDN.

 ### <a id="nsx-alb-cert-mgmt"> </a> NSX Advanced Load Balancer: Certificate Management